My iPhone Apps Won’t Open! Here’s The Real Fix

-As an Apple user, you might have encountered about the problem "Apps not working" on iPhone.
+As an Apple user, you might have encountered the problem "Apps not working" on the iPhone.
 When you click the app, the app doesn’t respond, and it stays mandatory or when you open the app, the app opens then closes straight away.
 This can be a frustrating situation as you can’t use the apps that you desperately want to open.

-This guide covers 6 efficient methods to get rid of the issue that my apps won’t open on iPhone properly.
+This guide covers 6 efficient methods to get rid of the issue that my apps won’t open on the iPhone properly.

 Your iPhone apps won’t open because your iPhone has a software problem.
 When an app crashes, it usually doesn’t take the whole iPhone with it.
 Instead, you end up back on the Home screen, and the app terminates in the background.
 Most of the time, that’s enough to fix a software bug – but not always.

 Apps don’t exist in a vacuum, either.
 In my experience, iPhone apps usually won’t open because of a problem with the iPhone operating system (iOS), not a problem with the app itself.